-- 83. We will only act on a specific event of non-monetary default identified in paragraph 80, if the event by its nature is material, or we reasonably consider the event has had, or is likely to have, a material impact on: - a) you or your guarantor's ability to meet your or their financial obligations to us; - b) our credit or security risk (or our ability to assess these); or - c) our legal or reputation risk where paragraph 80(d) or (e) and (f) applies.
+- 83. We will only act on a specific event of non-monetary default identified in paragraph 80, if the event by its nature is material, or we reasonably consider the event has had, or is likely to have, a material impact on: - a) you or your guarantor's ability to meet your or their financial obligations to us (or our ability to assess this); - b) our security risk (or our ability to assess this); or - c) our legal or reputation risk where paragraph 80(d) or (e) and (f) applies.